Please read this important information from Mr. Trethaway.

 News & Events

-Please read this important information about remote learning procedures.
+Please read this important information about summer programs and extended school year.

 This calendar only shows MTES and DISTRICT events.
 Go to the DISTRICT CALENDAR to see all schools on one calendar.

 During the month of July MTES was host to the District's Extended School Year Program as well as our own Summer Jump Start Program.
 Mrs. Nicole Sharkey was the coordinator of our program.

 Once again this Summer we are asking students and staff to participate in our Postcard Challenge.We want to hear from you wherever you go this summer.
 Even if it is to the beach or the boardwalk.
 You can buy a postcard or even better, you can make a postcard!

 On June 14th MTES held it's 27th Annual Fifth Grade Celebration Breakfast.
 This is one of our biggest events of the school year.
 This year was no exception.

 Dragon Day is the day most of our students look forward to all year with good reason!
 The day was beautiful once again this year, the sun was shining, it was warm but not hot, and there was a delightful breeze to keep everyone cool.

 MTES held their annual Volunteer Recognition Luncheon on Thursday, June 6th in the Media Center.
 Over 40 volunteers were invited.